-Enjoy with us the compelling pairing in the first of two concerts at MIT of works by the real Brahms and the man known as the Russian Brahms, Sergei Taneyev.
+Enjoy the compelling pairing in the second of two concerts at MIT of works by the real Brahms and the man known as the Russian Brahms, Sergei Taneyev.
 The many biographical and musical intersections of these two great Romantics, not to mention the physical resemblance, promise an unforgettable experience.

 A journey of 20 years, Brahms Piano Quartet in C minor is subtitled “Werther” after Goethe’s novel in which the sentimental hero kills himself for the unrequited love of his friend’s wife.
 Depending how you choose to interpret the relationship between Brahms and Clara Schumann, you may hear the musical sighs of pain, nervous Scherzo and deeply sentimental love song as a heartfelt goodbye.
 Taneyev’s String Quintet marries emotion and technique, utilizing a second viola to enhance the poignant theme and concluding triple fugue.

 Piano Quartet in C Minor, Op.
 60 (1855-75)